andymac-2/c_vector/README.md

 Initialises the vector.
 Call this before any other functions.

+#### `void foo_vec_free (foo_vector* vector)`

+Deallocates memory requested for the vector.
+Call this when the vector is no longer required.

 #### `size_t foo_vec_length (foo_vector* vector)`

 Returns the (logical) length of the vector.

 #### `size_t foo_vec_push (foo_vector* vector, foo elem)`

 Push an element onto the end of the vector.
 On success, returns the new length of the vector.
-On failure, (insufficient memory) this function returns 0;
+On failure, (insufficient memory) this function returns 0, and leaves the vector unmodified.

 #### `foo foo_vec_pop (foo_vector* vector)`